strvcom/atlas.js/tutorials/writing-services.md

 // Now add the component to the app!
 Remember to use the same name for the component
-// as you used in your configuration! app.service('githubapi', GithubApi)
+// as you used in your configuration! atlas.service('githubapi', GithubApi)

 // Time to start the app!
-app.start()
+atlas.start()
 .then(async () => {
   // You can now access the interface you exposed in your component's
-  // `prepare()` method this way: const githubapi = app.services.githubapi
+  // `prepare()` method this way: const githubapi = atlas.services.githubapi
   // Calls the github API and fetches the users (imaginary endpoint, don't use!) const res = await githubapi.get({ uri: '/v1/users' }) })